-7B.
-NON-FINANCIAL PERFORMANCE
+7B NON-FINANCIAL PERFORMANCE

 NOPSEMA's regulation of the offshore petroleum and greenhouse gas storage sector is subject to a range of governance controls including, parliamentary oversight, ministerial policy direction and independent statutory reviews.
-The most recent independent Triennial Review of NOPSEMA's performance, tabled in Parliament on 16 September 2015, found that NOPSEMA is an effective regulator that has made positive contributions to improving safety, well integrity and managing Australia's offshore environment.
-This most recent view confirms the findings of multiple previous independent reviews.
+The independent Review of NOPSEMA's performance, tabled in Parliament on 16 September 2015, found that NOPSEMA is an effective regulator that has made positive contributions to improving safety, well integrity and managing Australia's offshore environment.
+This view has been reinforced by the findings of multiple more recent independent reviews by eminent authorities such as Steve Walker from the UK Health and Safety Executive and Prof Allan Finkel AO, (Chief Scientist of Australia).